drakeg/rlmlm_exporter/README.md

 This fork is specialised for the reduced version of RLMlm License Manager bundled with installations of Klocwork.
 This reduced bundle contains lmstat as a independent tool, instead of the lmutil lmstat tool used by the parent of this fork.

-NOTE: The FLexLM Exporter currently builds only on Linux.
+NOTE: The RLMLM Exporter currently builds only on Linux.
 Windows builds are a WIP.
 You will need to modify the Makefile to build in Windows.

 ## Getting